SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-     "destitute" OR "living in poverty" OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*")) OR "vulnerable" OR "marginali?ed" OR "disadvantaged" OR "disabled" OR "displaced*" OR "handicap*" OR "mental illness*" OR (("person$" OR "people$" OR "adult$" OR "men" OR "patient$" OR "individual* OR "adolescent*") NEAR/3 ("disabilities" OR "disability" OR "HIV" OR "AIDS" OR "trans" OR "older" OR "old" OR "cancer*" OR "autis*" OR "disorder$")) OR "elderly" OR "elders" OR "pensioners" OR "seniors" OR "retired" OR "unemployed" OR "homeless" OR "veteran*" OR "age related" OR "women" OR "woman" OR "female*" OR "girl*" OR "pregnan*" OR "matern*" OR "menstrua*" OR "*LGBT*" OR "lesbian$" OR "gay" OR "bi-sexual*" OR "bisexual*" OR
+     "destitute" OR "living in poverty" OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*")) OR "vulnerable" OR "marginali?ed" OR "disadvantaged" OR "disabled" OR "displaced*" OR "handicap*" OR "mental illness*" OR (("person$" OR "people$" OR "adult$" OR "men" OR "patient$" OR "individual*" OR "adolescent*") NEAR/3 ("disabilities" OR "disability" OR "HIV" OR "AIDS" OR "trans" OR "older" OR "old" OR "cancer*" OR "autis*" OR "disorder$")) OR "elderly" OR "elders" OR "pensioners" OR "seniors" OR "retired" OR "unemployed" OR "homeless" OR "veteran*" OR "age related" OR "women" OR "woman" OR "female*" OR "girl*" OR "pregnan*" OR "matern*" OR "menstrua*" OR "*LGBT*" OR "lesbian$" OR "gay" OR "bi-sexual*" OR "bisexual*" OR